-The Canon EOS-1D and the Leica TL are two digital cameras that were announced, respectively, in September 2001 and November 2016.
+The Canon EOS-1D and the Leica TL are two digital cameras that were officially introduced, respectively, in September 2001 and November 2016.
 The 1D is a DSLR, while the TL is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and an APS-C (TL) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Leica provides 16.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Leica provides 16.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Leica TL

 An illustration of the physical size and weight of the Canon 1D and the Leica TL is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.